jundalisay/superb/content/en/research/smith/wealth-of-nations/book-1/chapter-4b.md

 +++
-title=  "The Origin of Coinage"
-# heading=  The Simplified Wealth of Nations by Adam Smith, Book 1 Chapter 2a
-date=  2020-01-25
-image=  "/covers/wn.jpg"
-description=  "The difficulty of weighing metals led to coinage"
+title=  "The Origin of Coinage" heading=  "Chapter 2a Book 1 of The Wealth of Nations Simplified" date=  2020-01-25 image=  "/covers/wn.jpg" description=  "The difficulty of weighing metals led to coinage"